ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 {{% fig "brookton/maps/map-819-top-map-only" "350" /%}}
 </div>

-What follows are my best attempts to estimate the location of the mill race bridge, which does corroborate its estimated position on the 1912 highway survey.
-As the surveys that follow will show, Brooktondale Road's previous names and designations included: Creek Road, County Road No. 115 and New York State Route 330, and Cooks Corners-Brookton Highway.
+What follows are my best attempts to estimate the location of the mill race bridge based on references to it in historical deeds and property surveys of Mills' Home and Dalebrook.
+As the surveys that follow will show, Brooktondale Road's previous names and designations included: Creek Road, Cooks Corners-Brookton Highway, New York State Route 330, and Tompkins County Route No. 115.

 The first deed for "the Wolcott lot" (future 475 Brootkondale Road) as a separate parcel from the grist mill is from 1869: